4th Trimester/Postpartum

 Newborn Screening

-The video transcript explains the process of newborn screening, which involves tests to detect certain metabolic disorders in newborns.
+The video explains the process of newborn screening, which involves tests to detect certain metabolic disorders in newborns.
 The first screening occurs within the first 24 hours after birth, requiring the baby to be at least 12 hours old.
 This involves a heel prick to collect blood, which is applied to a card.
 The second screening takes place at two weeks of age.
 These tests check for rare but serious conditions like PKU and hypothyroidism.
 The results are reviewed initially at the birth site and followed up with a call after the two-week screening if any issues are detected.

 Sight Stimulation

-The video transcript discusses the importance of stimulating a baby's vision using bright primary colors and high contrast patterns, particularly in the early weeks of life when their color vision is developing.
+The video discusses the importance of stimulating a baby's vision using bright primary colors and high contrast patterns, particularly in the early weeks of life when their color vision is developing.
 Babies are naturally attracted to high-contrast objects like human faces, corners, and ceiling fans.
 It emphasizes the need for brightly colored floor blankets when starting floor time at around 4 weeks old.
 The importance of helping babies track objects with their eyes and developing the ability to cross the midline without eye flickering is highlighted.
 The development of this skill by 2 months is crucial for future visual and cognitive abilities.

 Fussy Time

-The video transcript discusses the concept of "fussy time" in babies, a period typically occurring between 6 and 8 PM when they cry without needing to be fed, changed, or held.
+The video discusses the concept of "fussy time" in babies, a period typically occurring between 6 and 8 PM when they cry without needing to be fed, changed, or held.
 The speaker explains that overstimulation can lead to fussy behavior and offers strategies for managing it.
 The suggested approach includes placing the baby in a low-stimulation environment, ensuring proper lighting and temperature, and giving them a favorite blanket or toy.
 Parents should leave the baby to cry for 20 minutes before checking back.
 If the baby needs more time, they should return in 10-minute intervals until the baby calms down.
 This method helps babies learn self-soothing and manage overstimulation.